What you will take away from this lesson

 The asset remembers how it was built

 A real concern for anyone presenting numbers to a stakeholder: if the number is questioned, can you explain where it came from?
-Plexara captures the history of every asset automatically.
-The questions you asked, the queries the agent ran, the parameters it used: all of it is attached to the asset.
+Plexara captures the data history of every asset automatically.
+The catalog searches and queries the agent ran, the parameters it passed, and when each one happened: all of it is attached to the asset.
+What you and the agent said to each other is not, which is deliberate and is why the record is a strong account of where the numbers came from rather than a transcript of your thinking.
 You did not have to ask for the record and you do not have to maintain it.
-Article 306 covers how to read it; the productivity point for today is that the dashboard you save is also documentation of itself.
+Article 306 covers how to read it and where it stops short; the productivity point for today is that the dashboard you save is also documentation of itself.

 What 302 covers